 The final thing to remember, as with all we do when working with young children, is to talk about what we’re doing.
 Naming the pattern (rough, rough, smooth, rough, rough, smooth), identifying what part is repeating, and asking questions like, “How did you know what came next in the pattern?” or “Can you tell me about your pattern?” will not only enhance the learning of patterning skills, but will promote key language development for children.

-Hopefully, you are inspired to work with your children on this foundational math skill and will have fun doing it.
+Hopefully you are inspired to work with your children on this foundational math skill and will have fun doing it.
 Children will enjoy the hands-on nature of the activities and are naturally attracted to finding patterns in their environment.
-Go forth and pattern and then you can feel satisfied that you are preparing your youngest learners for a bright mathematical future!
+Go forth and pattern and feel satisfied that you are preparing your youngest learners for a bright mathematical future!

 Jennifer’s education background is diverse.
 She taught PreK–6